 Meeting House in Boston, Society of Colonial Wars in

-Boston, and the Sweetster Lecture Series in
+Boston, The Sweetster Lecture Series in Wakefield,

-Wakefield, and several hundred libraries, historical
+and several hundred other libraries, historical

-societies, church groups and other organizations
+societies, church groups and other organizations.
+Email David.

 |Just about everyone is familiar with the popular Law and Order TV series.
 During each episode a case is followed from the commission of the crime, through the police investigation, and finally to the courtroom.
 In this slide show, David brings Law & Order to Boston by looking at three high-profile cases from three eras of the city's history: The Boston Massacre, The Parkman Murder, and the Boston Strangler.
 Together, we'll look at the crime (or crimes), follow the investigation, and wind up in court, where we will argue the case and hear the verdict.|